SK-143381/is578-intro-to-dh/Database Creation/data.md

 Area of Use: where can the tool be used  <br>

-by Sanchita Kamath
+by Sanchita Kamath  <br>
-Doctoral Student - Information Sciences
+Doctoral Student - Information Sciences  <br>
-For IS 578 - Introduction to Digital Humanities
+For IS 578 - Introduction to Digital Humanities  <br>